antonatos/cybertools/README.md

 # Tools

-* `snort2json`: A converter for Snort 2.9 rules to more manageable JSON format
+* `snort2json`: A converter for Snort 2.9 rules to a more manageable JSON format

 # Known issues